 In this hot weather, it is also vitally important to check your rabbit twice a day for flystrike.
-You can download our guide to flystrike here.

 If you follow the simple steps above, your rabbit should be able to handle the rising mercury this summer.

 To find out more about caring for your rabbits, visit our YouTube Channel and take a look at our 5-step Essential Rabbit Guide videos.
-Part One provides tips on your rabbits’ environment and Part Three, advice on heath.
+Part One provides tips on your rabbits’ environment and Part Three, advice on health.